harshitha-batta/reflections_photography_website/README.md

 The **Reflections - A Photo Gallery Application** is a dynamic and interactive platform where users can upload, manage, categorize, and interact with photos.
 It provides a secure environment for user authentication, admin capabilities, and enhanced user experience through responsive design and interactive features.

 ## Table of Contents
 1. Introduction
 2. Objective
+3. Team Introduction
-3. Problems Addressed
+4. Problems Addressed
-4. Additional Features
+5. Additional Features
-5. Project Functionality
+6. Project Functionality
    - Frontend
    - Backend
    - Admin Features
-6. Technical Architecture
+7. Technical Architecture
    - Libraries, Frameworks, and Tools
-7. MVC Model Implementation
+8. MVC Model Implementation
    - Models
    - Views
    - Controllers
-8. Challenges
+9. Challenges
-9. Future Work
+10. Future Work
-10. Conclusion
+11. Conclusion
-11. Resources
+12. Resources
-12. Testing Instructions
+13. Testing Instructions

 ---